usharesoft/appcenter-docs/admin/en/source/pages/install/configure-uforge.rst

 	* 80 and 443
 	* 22

-In addition, communication ports between UForge and IaaS to which you will publish the images have to be open and depend entirely on your IaaS configuration.
+In addition, communication ports between UForge and the cloud platform to which you will publish the images have to be open and depend entirely on your cloud platform configuration, see :ref:`cloud-platform-default-ports` for more information.